playwrigkt/skript/README.md

 The next sections will explore how to use these features to implement more meaningful interfaces.

-## Skript Context
+## Skript Stage

-The skript context is used to inject non static Application resources into a skript.
+The skript stage is used to inject non static Application resources into a skript.
 For example, a database connection or runtime configuration.
-The context is the main abstraction for technical implementation.
+The stage is the main abstraction for technical implementation.
 Lets start by looking at a concrete example.

 ### SQLSkript

-A `SQLSkript` is given its connection through the context object.
-A SQLSkript is defined as having a context that can provide a SQLConnection:
+A `SQLSkript` is given its connection through the stage object.
+A SQLSkript is defined as having a stage that can provide a SQLConnection:

 ```
-sealed class SQLSkript<IN, OUT, C: SQLSkriptContext<*>>: Skript<IN, OUT, C>
+sealed class SQLSkript<IN, OUT, C: SQLSkriptStage<*>>: Skript<IN, OUT, C>
 ```

-A SQLSkriptContext provides a method that returns a `SQLPerformer`, there is no need to get into how that is implemented here, suffice to say an application will use an implementation of SQLPerformer in order to provide SQL functionality at runtime, without interfering with the skript impelementation.
+A SQLSkriptStage provides a method that returns a `SQLPerformer`, there is no need to get into how that is implemented here, suffice to say an application will use an implementation of SQLPerformer in order to provide SQL functionality at runtime, without interfering with the skript impelementation.

-An application that needs a SQL connection might have a context implemented like this:
+An application that needs a SQL connection might have a stage implemented like this:

 ```
-data class ApplicationContext(val sqlPerformer: SQLPerformer): SQLSkriptContext<SQLPerformer> {
+data class ApplicationStage(val sqlPerformer: SQLPerformer): SQLSkriptStage<SQLPerformer> {
     override fun getSQLPerformer(): SQLPerformer {
         return sqlPerformer
     }